Mozi (book): Selected translations

-The damaged nature of the later chapters of the Mozi have made its translations highly difficult, and often requires translators to repair and re-edit the text before translating.
+The damaged nature of the later chapters of the Mozi have made translating it difficult, and translators have had to try to analyze and repair the text before translating it.
 The first Mozi translation in a Western language—the 1922 German translation of Alfred Forke—was done before these problems were well understood, and thus contains many errors in the "Dialectical" and "Military" chapters.
-Only in the late 20th century did accurate translations of the later Mozi chapters appear.
+Only in the late 20th century did accurate translations of the later Mozi chapters appear: